-Coordinated float/drifter deployments would nominally consist of 2 flights, the first deployment mission by AFRC WC-130J and the second overflight by NOAA WP-3D.
-An option for followon missions would depend upon available resources.
+Coordinated drifter deployments would nominally consist of 2 flights, the first deployment mission by AFRC WC-130J and the second overflight by NOAA WP-3D.
+An option for follow-on missions would depend upon available resources.

-Day 1- WC-130J Float and drifter array deployment- Figure 4-3 shows the nominal deployment pattern for the float and drifter array.
+Day 1- WC-130J Float and drifter array deployment- Figure 13-9 shows a possible nominal deployment pattern for the float and drifter array.
 It consists of two lines, A and B, set across the storm path with 8 and 4 elements respectively.
 The line length is chosen to be long enough to span the storm and anticipate the errors in forecast track.
 The element spacing is chosen to be approximately the RMW.
-The Lagrangian floats and thermistor chain drifters (ADOS) are deployed near the center of the array to maximize their likelihood of seeing the maximum wind speeds and ocean response.
+In case of large uncertainties of the forecast track a single 10 node line is deployed instead.
+The thermistor chain drifters (ADOS) are deployed near the center of the array to maximize their likelihood of seeing the maximum wind speeds and ocean response.
 The Minimet drifters are deployed in the outer regions of the storm to obtain a full section of storm pressure and wind speeds.
-The drifter array is skewed one element to the right of the track in order to sample the stronger ocean response on the right side.
+The drifter array is skewed one element to the right of the track in order to sample the stronger ocean response on the right side (cold wake).

 Day 2.
-P-3 In-storm mission- Figure 4-4 shows the nominal P-3 flight path and dropwindsonde locations during the storm passage over the float and drifter array.
+P-3 In-storm mission- Figure 1 3 -10 shows the nominal P-3 flight path and dropwindsonde locations during the storm passage over the float and drifter array.
 The survey should ideally be timed so that it occurs as the storm is passing over the drifter array.